 CWA 16221 (UK)

 CEN Workshop Agreement (CWA) 16221 was prepared to address the needs of organizations who want assurance that VSBs will provide the level of impact resistance which is sought.
 It identifies impact test methods, test vehicle type and performance criteria that need to be met in order to conform to it.
-It also provides guidance on the selection, installation and use of VSBs to make sure that they are selected and placed as effectively as possible.
+It also provides guidance on the selection, installation, and use of VSBs to make sure that they are selected and placed as effectively as possible.

 ASTM WK13074 (USA) (Under Development)

-Low-speed testing standard that sets the requirements for vehicle protective devices such as bollards, to protect against impact from vehicles traveling at speeds of 30 mph or lower.
+The low-speed testing standard that sets the requirements for vehicle protective devices such as bollards, to protect against impact from vehicles traveling at speeds of 30 mph or lower.

 BSi PAS 170-1:2017 (UK)

-It describes an efficient way of testing the performance of a single bollard when hit by a vehicle at low speed.
+It describes an efficient way of testing the performance of a single bollard when hit by a vehicle at a low speed.

 Crash Testing Procedures

-The crash rating is for both the bollard and it’s foundation together, the construction of bollard and foundation at site should be as the design drawing submitted for the crash test.
+The crash rating is for both the bollard and it’s foundation together, the construction of bollard and foundation at the site should be as the design drawing submitted for the crash test.